Variable selection and basis learning for ordinal classification: Technical details

-\section{Proof of Theorem \ref{thm: ordinal weight}}
+\subsection{Proof of Theorem 1}

 We proceed the proof with proving the result for univariate case and then aggregate the results of all variables.
-We propose some lemmas that describe tail probability of two types of Kendall's rank correlations $ \hat \tau $ and $ \tilde \tau $ introduced in Section \ref{subsec: two-step}.
+In this section, we illustrate tail probabilities of two types of Kendall's rank correlations $ \hat \tau $ and $ \tilde \tau $ introduced in Section 3.3.